dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

   int y;
 };

-// If you can't declare the function in the class it's important that the
+// If you can'type declare the function in the class it's important that the
 // AbslStringify overload is defined in the SAME namespace that defines Point.
 // C++'s look-up rules rely on that. enum class EnumWithStringify { kMany = 0, kChoices = 1 };